DeveloperCielo/developercielo.github.io/_i18n/en/_posts/api-ecommerce-cielo/2003-03-03-cielo-ecommerce.md

 See [HTTP Status Code](#http-status-code) for the list with all HTTP status codes possibly returned by the API.

+## Retries

+**What is a retry?**

+Retrying is resubmitting a rejected transaction to obtain approval.
+To retry, it is important that the denied transaction response code is considered by the brand as reversible.

+**What is the impact of retrying on my business?**

+Retrying can bring a positive result and convert sales that were initially denied.
+However, excessive retries can harm the establishment in the eyes of issuers and brands, reducing the establishment's approval rate and/or generating a fine for retrying when not permitted.

+**When to retry?**

+It is allowed to retry when the response code is reversible.
+The retry strategy must also take into account the response code for each brand.

+**Examples:**

+* **Insufficient Balance/Limit (51)**: this response is normally reversible and therefore it makes sense to retry the transaction.
+However, a retry strategy for this code must take into account that the shopper needs to perform an action such increasing the limit for the transaction to be successful.
+In this case, we recommend longer intervals between retries;
+* **Invalid Card (14)**: this response is irreversible.
+For this code, there is no point in carrying out new transactions using the same parameters as they will not be approved by the issuers.

+Therefore, pay attention to the transaction response to develop a good retry strategy.
+See other response codes and their characteristics in [Return Codes ABECS](https://developercielo.github.io/en/tutorial/abecs-e-outros-codigos){:target="\_blank"}.

+> Excessive unapproved attempts may result in fines.
+Read more at [Programa de Retentativa das Bandeiras](https://developercielo.github.io/tutorial/programa-retentativa-bandeiras){:target="\_blank"}.

+**Is it possible to configure automatic retries?**

+For Scheduled Recurrence, it is possible to leave up to four retries enabled automatically.
+See how to set it up in [Backoffice API Cielo](https://developercielo.github.io/tutorial/tutoriais-3-0#configurando-a-recorr%C3%AAncia){:target="\_blank"}.

 ## Renova Fácil

 Renova Fácil is a service developed by Cielo together with issuers.
 The objective of the service is to increase the conversion rate of recurring transactions with credit cards.